 With your keyboard on, let's take another look at the HOME or MAIN screen.
 You've seen the DEMOs.
-And, in the next lesson, we'll take a look at the voices in your keyboard and how you can select them and play them.
-Of course, if you are just learning to play, it may be a while before you start showing off your songs on your new keyboard.
-But you can still show off some songs because your keyboard includes some preset songs that are always there and ready for you to play.
+And, in the next lesson, we'll take a look at the voices in your keyboard and how you can select them and audition them.
+Of course, if you are just learning to play, it may be a while before you start showing off your own songs on your new keyboard.
+But you can show off some songs immediately because your keyboard includes some preset songs that are always there and ready for you to play.